MirageNet/Mirage/doc/Articles/Guides/Authority.md

 ### Server Side

-The `identity.connectionToClient` property can be check to see which client has authority over an object.
+The `identity.Owner` property can be check to see which client has authority over an object.
 If it is null then the server has authority.